App Maker CLI

 }

-Then, run the command below.
+After that, run the command below:

 $ app-maker project install

-Install Plugins with Specific Version
+Installing Plugins with a Specific Version

 $ app-maker plugin add example-plugin@1.2.3